jagenjo/litescene.js/guides/raycasting and picking.md

 - max_distance: if you want to stop testing after some distance
 - first_collision: returns the first collision it find (which is not the closest one to the camera, is faster but not accurate).

+## LS.Collision

+When testing collisions with a ray you will get an array containing all the collisions stored as ```LS.Collision```.

+From there you can check:
+- position: the position of the collision.
+- node: the node that contained the object
+- instance: the component that stored the collision shape (could be a PhysicsInstance or a RenderInstance)
+- distance: the distance of the collision from the origin
+- normal: the collision normal (perpendicular vector to the surface).
+- hit: info of the collision in local space

 ## Raycast against colliders

 Sometimes you do not want to test against all the objects in the scene (that could be slow), only the ones defining a collision volume.
 For that purpose you can use the raycast method: